 There are lots of different oils that work great for frying.
 The most economical choices tend to be vegetable oil and canola oil.
 Either will work in this recipe.

-Is Orange Chicken Chinese?
+Is Orange Chicken a traditional Chinese recipe?

-You can use either boneless skinless chicken breasts or boneless skinless chicken thighs depending on whether you want white meat or dark meat.
+You can use either boneless skinless chicken breasts or boneless skinless chicken thighs, depending on whether you want white meat or dark meat.
 Chicken thighs will have a bit more gristle than breasts, but will be more moist.

 - Easy Chinese Pepper Steak